joshbegley/nyt-latest/previous.md

 `After winning the World Cup two years ago, Spain are favoured to win the Euros this summer.
 Defending champs England are second favourites.`\
 https://nytimes.com/athletic/6465863/2025/07/02/2025-womens-euros-odds-spain-england/

-**Indiana Fever's resilience shines in Commissioner's Cup championship**\
+**Indiana Fever's resilience on display in Commissioner's Cup championship**\
 `Without Caitlin Clark and trailing early, the Fever's defense inspired a rally to beat the Minnesota Lynx. `\
 https://nytimes.com/athletic/6467893/2025/07/02/indiana-fever-commissioners-cup-championship/

 **Paramount to Pay Trump $16 Million to Settle ‘60 Minutes’ Lawsuit**\
-`President Trump sued Paramount over a “60 Minutes” interview with his opponent, former Vice President Kamala Harris.`\
+`President Trump had sued Paramount over a “60 Minutes” interview with his opponent, former Vice President Kamala Harris.`\
 https://nytimes.com/2025/07/02/business/media/paramount-trump-60-minutes-lawsuit.html

 **How does Thomas Frank fix Spurs' defence?
 And will Cristian Romero be part of the solution?**\